‘Dance Moms’ Star Maddie Ziegler Apologizes For Offensive Video Clips From When She Was 9 Years Old

 “There are a few videos some of you have seen from when I was about 9 years old where I thought it was funny to mock people and accents.
 I’m honestly ashamed and I’m truly sorry for my actions,” she began.

-She went on to say that at the time, she had thought that what she was doing was just being silly and that she did not understand that she was really being racially insensitive.
+She went on to say that, at the time, she had thought that what she was doing was just being silly and that she did not understand that she was really being racially insensitive.
 Ziegler acknowledged that being in the public eye at such a young age came with certain setbacks.
 One of these setbacks is making mistakes for all to see.
 She asked her fans for forgiveness and noted that she hopes they see that she is a different person now.

 Ziegler concluded her post by asking her fans to stop attacking one another regarding this issue and to remain positive on social media.
 She also expressed her desire for people to stop trying to defend her.